 FX and MX -ford-o-matic / cruise-o-matic - yep! err?*!
 Early auto's best left in the scrap yard really.

 FMX - evolution of above 2 types - Guts of an MX in a FX case.
 Alloy bell with cast iron case.
 Heavy.

-C4 - 3spd - All aluminium - seperate bell housings - 2 types, case fill (smaller) pan fill (larger) - fitted to everything you can think of due to the multiple bellhousings.
+C4 - 3spd - All aluminium - separate bell housings - 2 types, case fill (smaller) pan fill (larger) - fitted to everything you can think of due to the multiple bellhousings.
 Strong and reliable, only fail with age.
 Caution when interchanging parts like bell/ torque/flexplates!
-Some stuff just doesnt go!!
+Some stuff just doesn't go!!